You are here

-- Mark Kadel, Executive Director, Rebound of Whatcom County - Bio
+- Mark Kadel, Vulnerability Management Consultant - Bio

 - Mandy Manning, National Teacher of the Year/Joel E. Ferris High School - Newcomer Center, English Language Arts, Specialist/Interventionist - Bio

 Supporting English Learner Students with Disabilities (ELSWD) ODE English Learner Team and Student Services Office - This pre-conference will provide district English Learner (EL) and Special Education (SPED) staff with training on supporting ELSWD students as well as time to work within district teams and job-alike teams.
 Topics for this conference include: Developing a High Quality IEP for ELSWD students, Considerations for Early Childhood Special Education (ECSE) to Kindergarten English Learners, and Exiting current English Learner Students with Disabilities as Proficient speakers of English.
 Time will be provided for district teams to work together on their processes with ODE staff supporting district efforts.
 All District SPED and EL staff are strongly encouraged to attend.
 This pre-conference will assist districts in cross office collaboration supporting our English Learner Students with Disabilities.
 For more information on this pre-conference, please contact Taffy Carlisle.